Assessing non-Gaussian quantum state conversion with the stellar rank

 \subsection{Methodology}

 In practice, we use Theorem~\ref{th:conv-bound-approx-pure-single} as our main tool for assessing Gaussian conversion protocols.
 To do so, we follow these steps:

-\begin{enumerate} \item Choose a (pure state, many-to-one) Gaussian conversion scenario, given by $k$ copies of a pure input state $\ket{\bm\psi}$ and a target pure state $\ket{\bm\phi}$. \item Compute numerically the profiles of stellar fidelities for $\ket{\bm\psi}$ and $\ket{\bm\phi}$ using Theorem~\ref{th:profiles}. \item Compute the no-go regions for $(p,\delta)$, where $p$ is the success probability and $\delta$ the error to the target state in trace distance using Eqs.~(\ref{eq:boundary}) and (\ref{eq:boundary-n=0}). \item Compare the success probability and approximation error of the Gaussian conversion protocol with the boundary of the no-go region. \end{enumerate}
+\begin{enumerate} \item Choose a (pure state, many-to-one) Gaussian conversion scenario, given by $k$ copies of a pure input state $\ket{\bm\psi}$ and a target pure state $\ket{\bm\phi}$. \item Compute numerically the profiles of stellar fidelities for $\ket{\bm\psi}$ and $\ket{\bm\phi}$ using Theorem~\ref{th:profiles}. \item Compute the minimal allowed error in trace distance $\delta$ to the target state using Eq.~(\ref{eq:asr-conv-bound-approx-pure-single}) for Gaussian protocols and Eq.~(\ref{eq:asr-conv-bound-approximate0-pure-single}) for post-selected Gaussian protocols. \item Compare the approximation error of the Gaussian conversion protocol with the minimal allowed error. \end{enumerate}